placidanomaly/HPPrimeSightReduction/README.md

 # Using the Program

+All the functionality is accessed through the **Sight Reduction** program.
+The other programs support astronomical calculations that are too voluminous to fit within a single program.
+Those programs need to be present for **Sight Reduction** to work, but they should not be invoked by the user under normal usage scenarios.

 ## Units and Conventions
 The program relies on dates, times, positions, and other information to perform the calculations.
-Whenever a field is highlighted, the line at the bottom of the display will provide hints as to which unit and format should be used.
-The units are not consistent, they follow the conventions of sight reduction.
+Whenever a field is highlighted for input, the line at the bottom of the display will provide hints as to which unit and format should be used.
+Keep in mind that the units are not consistent, they follow the conventions of celestial navigation.
 For example positions are expressed in degrees, corrections are in arc minutes, and the semi-diameter of celestial bodies is expressed in arc seconds, so pay attention to the hints.

 ### Negative Numbers

 Negative numbers must be prefixed by a - symbol using the **+/-** key, and NOT with the minus sign, which will cause an error.
-If the calculator is in reverse Polish notation (RPN) mode, all characters in an input field must be cleared before a negative value can be entered.
+If the calculator is in Reverse Polish Notation (RPN) mode, all characters in an input field must be cleared before a negative value can be entered.
 This is why we recommend setting the calculator in Textbook mode (the default value) using the **SHIFT-Home** key combination prior to using this program

 ### Position Format

 Positions are represented in degrees of latitude and longitude which can be entered either as *DD°MM'SS"* using the **SHIFT-(a b/c)** key combination or in decimal degrees *DD.ddddddd*.
 Northern latitudes are positive, so 14°45'21"N is entered as 14°45'21", while southern latitudes are negative, so 20.2321S is entered as -20.2321.
 Same with declination: N45.2345 is represented as 45.2345 while S12°51'03" is represented as -12°51'03". **NOTE: using eastern values of longitude greater than 180° instead of negative numbers for western longitude produces erroneous results.** (this is a bug that will eventually be corrected).

-Celestial navigation positions and declinations are traditionally represented using decimal minutes, e.g. Celestial navigation positions andis usually done using decimal minutes for declination and position information, e.g. Celestial navigation positions andis usually done using decimal minutes for declination and position information, e.g. Celestial navigation positions anis usual
+Celestial navigation positions, declinations, corrections, hour angles, etc., are traditionally represented using degrees and decimal minutes to one decimal place, e.g. DD°MM.m', but the calculator does not natively support that format.
+Decimal minutes must be converted to arc seconds which are equal to the decimal part of minutes multiplied by 6.
+For example, S24°8.4' must be entered as -24°8'24".
+That being said, the program usually outputs values using decimal minutes.

 ### Date Format